PGP vs. SecureSend: What’s the Difference?

 Do I need PGP to send a secure email?

-No. While PGP is a powerful standard, SecureSend allows you to send encrypted, private messages without the technical complexity of managing encryption keys.
+No. While PGP is a powerful standard for key-based encryption, SecureSend allows you to send encrypted, private messages without the technical complexity of managing keys.

 Can I use these features with my Gmail account?